Richie Furay: Poco

 After the dissolution of Buffalo Springfield, Furay and Messina decided to form a new group that would blend the sounds of country with rock.
 Furay helped recruit steel guitarist Rusty Young and drummer George Grantham, commenting that with the latter "there was no danger that his ego would run amuck."
 He also invited Gregg Allman and Gram Parsons, but neither ultimately joined the group.
 With Randy Meisner joining on bass, the band had, by the end of 1968, become a highly-popular live act at the Troubadour and began recording their debut album, Pickin' Up the Pieces.
-Clive Davis, the president of Columbia Records, wanted to sign the band, but Furay was still under contract to ATCO (a subsidiary of Atlantic Records); since Atlantic wanted to sign Crosby, Stills & Nash and Graham Nash, an ex-member of the Hollies, was still under contract with Columbia, the two record labels decided to trade the musicians.
+Clive Davis, the president of Columbia Records, wanted to sign the band, but Furay was still under contract to ATCO (a subsidiary of Atlantic Records); at the same time, Atlantic wanted to sign Crosby, Stills & Nash but Graham Nash (an ex-member of the Hollies) was still under contract with Columbia, so the two record labels traded the musicians.

 Furay wrote or co-wrote all tracks on Pickin' Up the Pieces, save for Rusty Young's "Grand Junction".
 As Furay would later comment: "If you look into the songs I wrote on the first Poco album...I was still trying to figure out what happened and express my feelings on those two years in the Springfield."
 However, before the album's release, Meisner abruptly quit the band after Furay refused to let him participate in the mixing process.
 Furay then decided to bring in Timothy B. Schmit and frequently defended him against Messina and Young, who both took issue with Schmit's musicianship and personality.